|Florence Crittenton||PHX Navigators||Navigator "Stories"||Phoenix Art Museum Docents|

-One of the guys Mike played tennis at Granada Park with was Bob Pierce.
+One of the guys Mike played tennis with at Granada Park was Bob Pierce.
 He never played on Thursdays, and Mike asked him why.
-Bob said he was a "Navigator at the airport"; Mike didn't know what that was.
-The conversation continued, and Mike learned that this was a "volunteer job" at the airport, where these people (men and women) were stationed at various locations at the 3 airport terminals, looking to help passengers find their way around and/or solve passenger problems.
+Bob said he was a "Navigator at the airport" - Mike didn't know what that was.
+The conversation continued, and Mike learned that this was a "volunteer job", where these people (men and women) were stationed at various locations around the airport terminals, looking to help passengers find their way around and/or solve passenger problems.

-Mike was at this seeking another volunteer activity, and this one sounded interesting.
+Mike was at the time seeking a new volunteer activity, and this one sounded interesting.
 He got a contact number, called up, was interviewed over the phone, and signed up for the next available training class/program.

 Unlike the FloCrit work, the airport program (known as PHX Navigators) is quite large: about 400 volunteers, covering three 4-hour shifts, 7 days a week.
 All Navigators are issued purple jackets and shirts.
 Each one must wear one or the other during his or her shift, and most work only one shift per week.
 Navigators are quite recognizable, and travellers familiar with the program know to seek out one of the "purple people" when needed.

-Mike has been "Navigating" since 2010, and he has had some memorable encounters.
+Mike has been "Navigating" since 2010 and has had some memorable encounters.
 Most interesting, probably, was one where he was working at one of the terminal's several Information Desks.
 On this occasion, a large African-American woman came up to him, obviously distressed about something.
 She complained that the TSA agents "wouldn't let her back to her gate", and that her husband was back there with her boarding pass.
 She also said that she had gone out of the "gate area" to smoke a cigarette (Arizona state law prohibits smoking in public buildings).
-The lady wanted to know if Mike could go to the gate and get her boarding pass from her husband...
+The lady wanted to know what to do...

-He had a better solution, though.
-He could print her another boarding pass (most passengers dodn't know this), so he led her to a nearby boarding pass kiosk.
-There he got her flight information, punched some keys, and a new boarding pass started to come out of the machine...
+He had a better solution: he could print another boarding pass for her (most passengers don't know this), and he led her to a nearby boarding pass kiosk.
+He got her flight information, keyed it in, and a new boarding pass started to come out of the machine...

-She saw this and "lost it", saying, "Oh thank you!
+She saw this and "lost it", saying, "Oh, thank you!
 Thank you, Jesus!!
 Praise Jesus!!!"
 She almost tried to hug Mike, and he had to turn her around and point to the Security area where she could get to her gate.
-This illustrates the sort of help Navigators know how to do and are able to help passengers in important(?) ways.
+This illustrates the sort of help Navigators know how to help passengers in important(?) ways.